LibVulnWatch: A Deep Assessment Agent System and Leaderboard for Uncovering Hidden Vulnerabilities in Open-Source AI Libraries: Methodology

 We use the OpenSSF Scorecard~\citep{Zahan2023} as a baseline to evaluate our agent.
-This involves identifying the main repository, running the Scorecard, and comparing its output with our agent’s report to derive two key metrics:
+This involves identifying the main repository, running the Scorecard, and comparing its output with our agent\'s report to derive two key metrics: